-Note that the temperature compensation is not dynamic during operation.
-The charger uses its internal temperature for battery temperature compensation.
+In case there is no external source for battery temperature; charger uses its internal temperature for battery temperature compensation.
 The temperature reading is taken in the morning; when the charger has been idle for at least one hour, i.e. when the charger is not actively charging a battery or supplying a load.

 This setting is available when a VE.Smart network is set-up and the battery temperature is available (e.g. by using a Smart Battery Sense or a Smart BMV with a temperature sensor).
 It can be used to disable charging at low temperatures as required by Lithium batteries.

 For Lithium Iron Phosphate batteries this setting is preset at 5 degrees Celsius, for the other battery types it is disabled.
 When creating a user defined battery the cut-off temperature level can be adjusted manually.